flutter/website/src/docs/deployment/ios.md

 `iOS Deployment Target`
 : The minimum iOS version that your app supports.
-  Flutter supports iOS 8.0 and later.
-If your app includes Objective-C or Swift code that makes use of APIs that were unavailable in iOS 8, update this setting appropriately.
+  Flutter supports iOS 9.0 and later.
+If your app or plugins include Objective-C or Swift code that makes use of APIs newer than iOS 9, update this setting to the highest required version.

 The **General** tab of your project settings should resemble the following: